Autonomous UAV-Quadruped Docking in Complex Terrains via Active Posture Alignment and Constraint-Aware Control: EXPERIMENT RESULTS

 \textbf{Baseline and Ablation} To verify the efficiency of the HIM-HA method, we constructed a continuous track to compare different approaches.
 There are two types of tracks.
 The first type comprises staggered ascending and descending steps, while the second type consists of staggered ascending and descending slopes.
 The terrain difficulty increases progressively along the track.
 The initial step height is set at 10 cm, with each difficulty level increasing by 1 cm.
 For the slope track, the initial incline is 0.15 rad, with each difficulty level increasing by 0.05 rad.
 Each terrain section spans 8 meters (e.g., an ascending and descending slope of 4 meters constitutes a single difficulty level in the slope track).
 There are ten consecutive sections of such alternating slope terrain, meaning that each track consists of ten levels of difficulty, resulting in a total track length of 80 meters.

 We compare our parkour policy with several baselines and ablation studies.
-The compared settings are as follows: \begin{itemize} \item \textbf{RMA}: We train an RMA-based RL policy following the methodology in \cite{kumar2021rma} and enhance it by incorporating a Horizontal Alignment Reward.
+The compared settings are as follows: \begin{itemize} \item \textbf{RMA}: We train an RMA-based RL policy following the methodology in \cite{kumar2021rma} and enhance it by incorporating a Horizontal Alignment Reward coupled with a simplified terrain curriculum.

 \item \textbf{WTW}: We train a ''Walk These Ways" RL policy following \cite{margolis2023walk} and modify its pitch tracking command and the corresponding reward terms to respond to the docking signal.